MJBeltran13/BUCO_PI/4_troubleshooting/README.md

-# Arduino IDE Troubleshooting Guide
+# BUCO PI Troubleshooting Guide

 This troubleshooting guide is intended to help you resolve common issues that may arise while using the Arduino Integrated Development Environment (IDE).
 If you encounter a problem not covered in this guide, please seek help on Arduino forums or community resources.